-BEEF
+BEEF AND BUFFALO

-Superintendents: Kent Rahmeier and Shawn Elder
+Superintendents: Kent Rahmeier and Shawn Elder All Beef and Buffalo must meet the General Regulations.

 The beef shows will be designated as a no fit blow and go show.
 No fit is defined as using no adhesive, glue, paint or powder products.